Brightspace/brightspace-integration/oslo/docs/oslo-docs.md

 ```

+**Illegal Characters:**
+The Full Stop character `.`  cannot be used and will cause the build to fail.

 ## Include your web component within the BSI project

 This can be done following the [docs](https://github.com/Brightspace/brightspace-integration/blob/master/docs/web-components.md) on the BSI repo.